Vercel Build Failed: Read These 3 Spots in the Log

 Module not found: Can't resolve './header' in '/vercel/path0/components'

-How to spot it: error says Can't resolve './xxx' but you’ve verified the file exists locally → 99% case mismatch.
+How to spot it: the error is Can't resolve './xxx' but you’ve confirmed the file exists locally — that’s a case mismatch ~99% of the time.

 Step 1: Reproduce Vercel’s build environment locally